This page includes policy information for schools.

 - meet with the club’s president, school council president, and other members if required, to discuss proposed events and activities.

-- organising information and welcome events for new students and parents at the school
+- participate in discussion, plans and activities for welcome events for new students and parents at the school

-- promoting cultural and social diversity by encouraging membership and participation of all parents in parents’ clubs.
+- promoting cultural and social diversity by encouraging membership and participation of all parents in parent clubs.

-The establishment and procedures for running parents’ clubs are governed by the Education and Training Reform Regulations 2017 and Department guidelines.
+The establishment and procedures for running parent clubs are governed by the Education and Training Reform Regulations 2017 and Department guidelines.

-If there is no existing parents’ club at the school, and there is sufficient interest from a number of parents in forming a club, one or two interested parents should arrange to meet with the principal to discuss the possibility of formally establishing the new parents’ club.The formal process is outlined below.
+If there is no existing parent club at the school, and there is sufficient interest from a number of parents in forming a club, one or two interested parents should arrange to meet with the principal to discuss the possibility of formally establishing the new parent club.The formal process is outlined below.

 On receiving a written request signed by at least six parents of students at a government school, the principal must:

-- convene a meeting for the purpose of forming a parents’ club
+- convene a meeting for the purpose of forming a parent club

 - take reasonable steps to circulate a notice informing the school community of the meeting (at least 14 days before the meeting).